kbagge/Taxonomy_dictionary/README.md

 - [Zoobank](https://zoobank.org/) [^6]
 - [The World Flora Online](http://www.worldfloraonline.org/) [^7]

 All taxonomic entries in the above databases have been **aggregated**, so every single species and subspecies that figure in one of the databases are included.
 It has been **deduplicated**, so every word appears only once.
-The result is a dictionary consisting of around **1.4 million taxonomic words**.
+The result is a dictionary consisting of around **1,4 million taxonomic words**.
 It is massive, for a comparison the English dictionary have around 130,000 words.
 It will mark the words you spell wrong.
 And you can rely on that the words that are not marked are mostly spelled correct.
 As a consequence of it's size, the autosuggestions may be subject to error, if there are many similar words.
 This depends on the spelling engine used and not the dictionary.
 Many times, it will however suggest a reasonable correction.

 The GBIF backbone and COL are already giant sources that should be sufficient for most.
 My background is in microbiology, so I wanted to make sure that the taxa for bacteria, virus and fungi were up to date, and therefore added LPSN, ICTV and MycoBank.
 I have also included World Flora Online and Zoobank to give proper coverage of plants and animals.
 If you find any species lacking or have suggestions for a relevant database to add, please let me know and I will try to incorporate it.
-The dictionary will be updated 2-4 times a year.

 The repository contains a script (wordlist_script.sh) that was used to generate the dictionary.
 You can reproduce it yourself on your machine or get inspired and make your own dictionary for another topic.
 Please be aware that for the LPSN database you need to make a login before you can download the content.
 Update the lpsnapi.py script with your login credentials before running the wordlist_script.